Seven careers you can enter with any degree

 What you’ll do

 Lawyers provide legal services to their clients.
-In some countries, such as South Africa and the UK, there are two types of lawyers: solicitors/attorneys, who give legal advice to their clients and prepare cases for court, and barristers/advocates, who represent their clients in court.
-In other countries, the two roles are fused together.
+In some countries, like South Africa and the UK, there are two types of lawyers: solicitors/attorneys, who give legal advice to their clients and prepare cases for court, and barristers/advocates, who represent their clients in court.
+In other countries there is no distinction between these roles.

-Many lawyers specialise in one area of law, such as criminal law, property law, or family law.
+Most lawyers specialise in one area of law like criminal law, property law, or family law.

 What you’ll need